WireGuard® is a new VPN protocol used to secure the connection between your device and a VPN server.

-No. WireGuard is available for free to all Proton VPN users in our Windows, macOS, Android, and iOS./iPadOS apps.
+No. WireGuard is available for free to all members of the Proton VPN community in our Windows, macOS, Android, and iOS/iPadOS apps.

 Are all features available with WireGuard?

 Yes.
 WireGuard is fully integrated into our apps and can be used with all features supported by them.
-This includes Secure Core, Adblocker (NetShield), DNS leak protection, IPv6 leak protection, kill switch, permanent kill switch (Windows), alternative routing, and VPN Accelerator.
+This includes Secure Core, NetShield Ad-blocker, DNS leak protection, IPv6 leak protection, kill switch, permanent kill switch (Windows), alternative routing, and VPN Accelerator.

 How do I use WireGuard?

-WireGuard support is also fully integrated into our Smart Protocol feature which automatically switches your connection to the best protocol for your situation.
+WireGuard support is also fully integrated into our Smart Protocol feature, which automatically switches your VPN connection to the best VPN protocol for your situation.
 Smart Protocol is enabled by default, so you don’t need to do anything to automatically use the best protocol (including WireGuard) for your needs.